b3cking/danubius.io/_posts/2022-03-16-file-uploads-get-hacked.md

 {% include image.html src="/images/input-validation-13.png" alt="Reverse shell" %}

-Let's upload it and check the files again in ``content`` directory with gobuster, so we know what the actual name of it.
+Let's upload it and check the files again in ``content`` directory with gobuster, so we know the actual name of it.

 {% include image.html src="/images/input-validation-14.png" alt="Shell as jpeg" %}